 What Is Diabetic Nerve Pain?

-The precise cause of diabetic neuropathy isn’t fully understood, but researchers believe that it’s related to high blood glucose (blood sugar) levels in the body.
-Therefore, people who struggle to control their blood glucose levels are more likely to develop nerve pain.
-You’ll learn more about blood glucose and neuropathy in the article on diabetic neuropathy causes.
+The precise cause of diabetic neuropathy isn’t fully understood.
+Researchers believe that it’s related to high blood glucose (blood sugar).
+Inflammation, high cholesterol, and immune-system changes may also play important roles.
+You’ll learn more about blood glucose and other causes of neuropathy in the article on diabetic neuropathy causes.

 Diabetes-related nerve damage worsens with age and with advancing diabetes.
 About one in three people with type 1 diabetes had signs of diabetic neuropathy 25 years after their diabetes was first diagnosed in one large study from Manchester Royal Infirmary in the UK, published in the journal Diabetologia.
 11 Half of those with type 2 diabetes have neuropathy ten years after their diagnosis, 12 according to a 2014 University of Michigan review in the journal Current Diabetes Reports.

 But diabetic neuropathy also affects children, teens and young adults with diabetes.
 And there’s growing evidence that nerve damage can begin early in diabetes.
 According to the American Diabetes Association, 10-20% of people with prediabetes have signs of diabetic neuropathy, too.

 Staying Ahead of Diabetic Neuropathy